KFRE-TV: Programming

 KFRE formerly served as the local television broadcaster of Fresno State Bulldogs sporting events until 2008, when the rights moved to then-MyNetworkTV affiliate KAIL (channel 53, now a TCT O&O on channel 7).
 The station was also the local holder of television rights to San Francisco Giants baseball games until the 2007 season; in 2008, the Giants telecasts also moved to KAIL.
-In 2008, the station held the local rights to Oakland Athletics baseball telecasts, which are produced by regional sports network Comcast SportsNet Bay Area before moving exclusively to Comcast SportsNet California in 2009.
+In 2008, the station held the local rights to Oakland Athletics baseball telecasts, which were produced by regional sports network Comcast SportsNet Bay Area before moving exclusively to Comcast SportsNet California in 2009.
 Since 2014, KFRE has aired pre-season San Francisco 49ers football games.

 Newscasts

-On January 10, 2006, sister station KMPH-TV began producing a half-hour 11:00 p.m. newscast for KFRE-TV; the nightly program was anchored by Allison Ruddell on Monday through Friday nights and Derrol Nail on Saturdays and Sundays.
-The program was unable to compete with the longer established 11:00 p.m. newscasts on KFSN-TV, NBC affiliate KSEE (channel 24) and KGPE (channel 47), and was canceled on February 5, 2007, due to low ratings.
+On January 10, 2006, sister station KMPH-TV began producing a half-hour 11 p.m. newscast for KFRE-TV; the nightly program was anchored by Allison Ruddell on Monday through Friday nights and Derrol Nail on Saturdays and Sundays.
+The program was unable to compete with the longer established 11 p.m. newscasts on KFSN-TV, NBC affiliate KSEE (channel 24) and KGPE (channel 47), and was canceled on February 5, 2007, due to low ratings.
 Ruddell was reassigned to anchor KMPH's 11:30 a.m. newscast, before leaving the station in July 2007; Nail, meanwhile, left channel 26 in January 2008.
 The station currently airs a rebroadcast of KMPH's prime time newscast, the Ten O'Clock News, each weeknight at 1:30 a.m.

 Technical information

 Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Fresno television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Fresno television stations: